VAOcampo711/Mission-Ready-Mission-6/README.md

 # Mission-Ready-Mission-6

-Creating a React website based on Auckland Porperty Management
+Creating a React website based on Auckland Property Management.
+Also using and connecting to MongoDB